estnafinema0/NERC_LLM_Ispras/README.md

 A representative output from the comparison function highlighted that the primary model (trained on truth) outperformed the llm_pure model by a significant margin (e.g., a 14% increase in accuracy and a 42.9% increase in F1-score).
 These results underscore the impact of annotation quality on model performance.

-> All mixed models are saves in the Hugging Face repository in different revisions.
-The primary model (trained on an expert annotations only) is saved in the revision `main`.

 ## Conclusion